thesarangal/RESTfulAPIs/README.md

 Learning Practices for RESTful APIs in NodeJS

-REST APIs provide a flexible, lightweight way to integrate applications, and have emerged as the most common method for connecting components in microservices architectures.
+REST APIs provide a flexible, lightweight way to integrate applications, and have emerged as the most common method for connecting components in micro services architectures.

 ## API